Perfect PH for Your Rug

 This is done by a test carried out on the chemical.
 It involves a rather simple laboratory procedure known as titration, which you probably encountered in a high school chemistry class!

 To sum up, once the type of fiber is known, our facility determines what type of soil is in your Persian, Oriental, or antique rug and the amount of soil present.
 Most soils on rugs are acidic, consisting of food, beverages, bodily fluids, etc. — all requiring a neutral to alkaline cleaner for removal.

 Rugs are usually made from all-natural sources, like wool, so a neutral or slightly alkaline chemical solution is often the best choice.
+Perfect PH for Your Rug.
 This choice helps protect the fibers and the color of the various dyes.

 Khazai Rug Cleaning services is the #1 KY area rug cleaning solution for Oriental, Persian, and antique rugs from Louisville to Lexington.
 Protect your investment with professionally cleaned area rugs by the best around!
 Generational expertise has refined our rug cleaning service to science by using our organic and pH-driven approach.

 We safely repair rugs and deep clean your delicate area rugs to a brilliant finish to restore their long-lasting value every time.